Search

 REMONDIS Aqua to recover their phosphorus

 We realised very early on just how much potential sewage sludge has to be a source of raw materials and a means to help curb climate change.
 We developed TetraPhos® – our patented phosphorus recovery process – many years ago, making us a pioneer in this field.
-We have been operating the world’s first ever industrial-scale phosphorus recovery facility with the City of Hamburg as part of a public private partnership since 2021.
-We use sewage sludge ash (the residue left over after thermally treating the sewage sludge) to produce around 7,000 tonnes of ultra-pure phosphoric acid at this facility every year.
-This acid is not only suitable for making fertiliser for the agricultural sector but can also be used for many other industrial applications, for example for protecting against corrosion.
+Sewage sludge ash, the residual material from thermal sewage sludge utilisation, is used to produce high-purity phosphoric acid, which can be used to produce fertiliser for agriculture, for example.
+This acid can also be used for many other industrial applications, for example for protecting against corrosion.
 Thanks to our know-how and experience in this area, you can rest assured that you will be able to successfully recover phosphorus as part of your municipal wastewater treatment system.
 And not sometime in the future but right now.
 As a general rule, the earlier this subject is tackled, the better.

 How TetraPhos® works